voxpupuli/puppet-splunk/README.md

 #### `package_ensure`

 Ensure parameter which will get passed to the Splunk package resource.
+Defaults to the value in splunk::params.

+#### `staging_dir`

+Root of the archive path to host the Splunk package.
+Defaults to the value in splunk::params.

+#### `enterprise_package_src`

+The source URL for the splunk installation media (typically an RPM, MSI, etc).
+If a `$src_root` parameter is set in splunk::params, this will be automatically supplied.
+Otherwise it is required.
+The URL can be of any protocol supported by the nanliu/staging module.
+On Windows, this can be a UNC path to the MSI.
+Defaults to the value in splunk::params.

+#### `package_provider`

+The package management system used to host the Splunk packages.
+Defaults to the value in splunk::params.

+#### `manage_package_source`

+Whether or not to use the supplied `enterprise_package_src` param.
+Defaults to true.

+#### `package_source`

+*Optional* The source URL for the splunk installation media (typically an RPM, MSI, etc).
+If `enterprise_package_src` parameter is set in splunk::params and `manage_package_source` is true, this will be automatically supplied.
+Otherwise it is required.
+The URL can be of any protocol supported by the nanliu/staging module.
+On Windows, this can be a UNC path to the MSI.
+Defaults to undef.

+#### `install_options`

+This variable is passed to the package resources' *install_options* parameter.
+Defaults to the value in ::splunk::params.

+#### `splunk_user`

+The user to run Splunk as.
+Defaults to the value set in splunk::params.

+#### `enterprise_homedir`

+Specifies the Splunk Enterprise home directory.
+Defaults to the value set in splunk::params.

+#### `enterprise_confdir`

+Specifies the Splunk Enterprise configuration directory.
+Defaults to the value set in splunk::params.

+#### `service_name`

+The name of the Splunk Enterprise service.
+Defaults to the value set in splunk::params.

+#### `service_file`

-Default to the value in splunk::params
+The path to the Splunk Enterprise service file.
+Defaults to the value set in splunk::params.

+#### `boot_start`

+Whether or not to enable splunk boot-start, which generates a service file to manage the Splunk Enterprise service.
+Defaults to the value set in splunk::params.

+#### `use_default_config`

+Whether or not the module should manage a default set of Splunk Enterprise configuration parameters.
+Defaults to true.

+#### `input_default_host`

+Part of the default config.
+Sets the `splunk_input` default host.
+Defaults to `facts['fqdn']`.

+#### `input_connection_host`

+Part of the default config.
+Sets the `splunk_input` connection host.
+Defaults to dns.

+#### `splunkd_listen`

+The address on which splunkd should listen.
+Defaults to 127.0.0.1.

 #### `logging_port`

 The port to receive TCP logs on.
-Default to the port specified in splunk::params.
+Defaults to the port specified in splunk::params.

-#### `splunk_user`

-The user to run Splunk as.
-Default to the value set in splunk::params.

 #### `splunkd_port`

 The management port for Splunk.
-Default to the value set in splunk::params.
+Defaults to the value set in splunk::params.

 #### `web_port`

 The port on which to service the Splunk Web interface.
-Default to 8000.
+Defaults to 8000.

 #### `purge_inputs`

-*Optional* If set to true, inputs.conf will be purged of configuration that is no longer managed by the splunk_input type.
-Default to false.
+If set to true, inputs.conf will be purged of configuration that is no longer managed by the `splunk_input` type.
+Defaults to false.

 #### `purge_outputs`

-*Optional* If set to true, outputs.conf will be purged of configuration that is no longer managed by the splunk_output type.
-Default to false.
+If set to true, outputs.conf will be purged of configuration that is no longer managed by the `splunk_output` type.
+Defaults to false.

 #### `purge_authentication`

-*Optional* If set to true, authentication.conf will be purged of configuration that is no longer managed by the splunk_authentication type.
-Default to false.
+If set to true, authentication.conf will be purged of configuration that is no longer managed by the `splunk_authentication` type.
+Defaults to false.

 #### `purge_authorize`

-*Optional* If set to true, authorize.conf will be purged of configuration that is no longer managed by the splunk_authorize type.
-Default to false.
+If set to true, authorize.conf will be purged of configuration that is no longer managed by the `splunk_authorize` type.
+Defaults to false.

 #### `purge_distsearch`

-*Optional* If set to true, distsearch.conf will be purged of configuration that is no longer managed by the splunk_distsearch type.
-Default to false.
+If set to true, distsearch.conf will be purged of configuration that is no longer managed by the `splunk_distsearch` type.
+Defaults to false.

 #### `purge_indexes`

-*Optional* If set to true, indexes.conf will be purged of configuration that is no longer managed by the splunk_indexes type.
-Default to false.
+If set to true, indexes.conf will be purged of configuration that is no longer managed by the `splunk_indexes` type.
+Defaults to false.

 #### `purge_limits`

-*Optional* If set to true, limits.conf will be purged of configuration that is no longer managed by the splunk_limits type.
-Default to false.
+If set to true, limits.conf will be purged of configuration that is no longer managed by the `splunk_limits` type.
+Defaults to false.

 #### `purge_props`

-*Optional* If set to true, props.conf will be purged of configuration that is no longer managed by the splunk_props type.
-Default to false.
+If set to true, props.conf will be purged of configuration that is no longer managed by the `splunk_props` type.
+Defaults to false.

 #### `purge_server`

-*Optional* If set to true, server.conf will be purged of configuration that is no longer managed by the splunk_server type.
-Default to false.
+If set to true, server.conf will be purged of configuration that is no longer managed by the `splunk_server` type.
+Defaults to false.

 #### `purge_transforms`

-*Optional* If set to true, transforms.conf will be purged of configuration that is no longer managed by the splunk_transforms type.
-Default to false.
+If set to true, transforms.conf will be purged of configuration that is no longer managed by the `splunk_transforms` type.
+Defaults to false.

 #### `purge_web`

-*Optional* If set to true, web.conf will be purged of configuration that is no longer managed by the splunk_web type.
-Default to false.
+If set to true, web.conf will be purged of configuration that is no longer managed by the `splunk_web type`.
+Defaults to false.

+#### `manage_password`

+If set to true, Manage the contents of splunk.secret and passwd.
+Defaults to the value set in splunk::params.

+#### `password_config_file`

+Which file to put the password in i.e. in linux it would be /opt/splunk/etc/passwd.
+Defaults to the value set in splunk::params.

+#### `password_content`

+The hashed password username/details for the user.
+Defaults to the value set in splunk::params.

+#### `secret_file`

+Which file we should put the secret in.
+Defaults to the value set in splunk::params.

+#### `secret`

+The secret used to salt the splunk password.
+Defaults to the value set in splunk::params.

 ### Class ::splunk::forwarder Parameters

 #### `server`

-*Optional* The fqdn or IP address of the Splunk server.
-Default to the value in ::splunk::params.
+The fqdn or IP address of the Splunk server.
+Defaults to the value in ::splunk::params.

+#### `version`

+Specifies the version of Splunk Forwarder the module should install and manage.
+Defaults to the value set in splunk::params.

+#### `package_name`

+The name of the package(s) Puppet will use to install Splunk Forwarder.
+Defaults to the value set in splunk::params.

+#### `package_ensure`

+Ensure parameter which will get passed to the Splunk package resource.
+Defaults to the value in ::splunk::params.

+#### `staging_subdir`

+Root of the archive path to host the Splunk package.
+Defaults to the value in splunk::params.

+#### `path_delimiter`

+The path separator used in the archived path of the Splunk package.
+Defaults to the value in splunk::params.

-#### `package_source`
+#### `forwarder_package_src`

 The source URL for the splunk installation media (typically an RPM, MSI, etc).
-If a $src_root parameter is set in splunk::params, this will be automatically supplied.
+If a `$src_root` parameter is set in splunk::params, this will be automatically supplied.
 Otherwise it is required.
 The URL can be of any protocol supported by the nanliu/staging module.
 On Windows, this can be a UNC path to the MSI.

-#### `package_name`

-The name of the package(s) Puppet will use to install Splunk Universal Forwarder.

-#### `package_ensure`

-Ensure parameter which will get passed to the Splunk package resource.
-Default to the value in ::splunk::params

-#### `logging_port`

-*Optional* The port on which to send and listen for logs.
-Default to the value in ::splunk::params.
+Defaults to the value in splunk::params.

-#### `splunkd_port`
+#### `package_provider`

-The management port for Splunk.
-Default to the value set in splunk::params.
+The package management system used to host the Splunk packages.
+Defaults to the value in splunk::params.

+#### `manage_package_source`

+Whether or not to use the supplied `forwarder_package_src` param.
+Defaults to true.

+#### `package_source`

+*Optional* The source URL for the splunk installation media (typically an RPM, MSI, etc).
+If `enterprise_package_src` parameter is set in splunk::params and `manage_package_source` is true, this will be automatically supplied.
+Otherwise it is required.
+The URL can be of any protocol supported by the nanliu/staging module.
+On Windows, this can be a UNC path to the MSI.
+Defaults to undef.

 #### `install_options`

 This variable is passed to the package resources' *install_options* parameter.
-Default to the value in ::splunk::params.
+Defaults to the value in ::splunk::params.

 #### `splunk_user`

 The user to run Splunk as.
+Defaults to the value set in splunk::params.

+#### `forwarder_homedir`

+Specifies the Splunk Forwarder home directory.
+Defaults to the value set in splunk::params.

+#### `forwarder_confdir`

+Specifies the Splunk Forwarder configuration directory.
+Defaults to the value set in splunk::params.

+#### `service_name`

+The name of the Splunk Forwarder service.
+Defaults to the value set in splunk::params.

+#### `service_file`

+The path to the Splunk Forwarder service file.
+Defaults to the value set in splunk::params.

+#### `boot_start`

-Default to the value set in splunk::params.
+Whether or not to enable splunk boot-start, which generates a service file to manage the Splunk Forwarder service.
+Defaults to the value set in splunk::params.

+#### `use_default_config`

+Whether or not the module should manage a default set of Splunk Forwarder configuration parameters.
+Defaults to true.

 #### `splunkd_listen`

 The address on which splunkd should listen.
 Defaults to 127.0.0.1.

+#### `splunkd_port`

+The management port for Splunk.
+Defaults to the value set in splunk::params.

+#### `logging_port`

+The port on which to send and listen for logs.
+Defaults to the value in splunk::params.

 #### `purge_inputs`

-*Optional* If set to true, inputs.conf will be purged of configuration that is no longer managed by the splunkforwarder_input type.
-Default to false.
+*Optional* If set to true, inputs.conf will be purged of configuration that is no longer managed by the `splunkforwarder_input` type.
+Defaults to false.

 #### `purge_outputs`

-*Optional* If set to true, outputs.conf will be purged of configuration that is no longer managed by the splunk_output type.
-Default to false.
+*Optional* If set to true, outputs.conf will be purged of configuration that is no longer managed by the `splunk_output` type.
+Defaults to false.

 #### `purge_props`

-*Optional* If set to true, props.conf will be purged of configuration that is no longer managed by the splunk_props type.
-Default to false.
+*Optional* If set to true, props.conf will be purged of configuration that is no longer managed by the `splunk_props` type.
+Defaults to false.

 #### `purge_transforms`

-*Optional* If set to true, transforms.conf will be purged of configuration that is no longer managed by the splunk_transforms type.
-Default to false.
+*Optional* If set to true, transforms.conf will be purged of configuration that is no longer managed by the `splunk_transforms` type.
+Defaults to false.

 #### `purge_web`

-*Optional* If set to true, web.conf will be purged of configuration that is no longer managed by the splunk_web type.
-Default to false.
+*Optional* If set to true, web.conf will be purged of configuration that is no longer managed by the `splunk_web` type.
+Defaults to false.

-#### `pkg_provider`

-*Optional* This will override the default package provider for the package resource.
-Default to undef.

-#### `forwarder_confdir`

-The root directory where Splunk Universal Forwarder is installed.
-Default to the value in ::splunk::params.

 #### `forwarder_input`

-Used to override the default forwarder_input type defined in ::splunk::params.
+Used to override the default `forwarder_input` type defined in splunk::params.

 #### `forwarder_output`

-Used to override the default forwarder_output type defined in ::splunk::params.
+Used to override the default `forwarder_output` type defined in splunk::params.

+#### `manage_password`

+If set to true, Manage the contents of splunk.secret and passwd.
+Defaults to the value set in splunk::params.

+#### `password_config_file`

+Which file to put the password in i.e. in linux it would be /opt/splunkforwarder/etc/passwd.
+Defaults to the value set in splunk::params.

+#### `password_content`

+The hashed password username/details for the user.
+Defaults to the value set in splunk::params.

+#### `secret_file`

+Which file we should put the secret in.
+Defaults to the value set in splunk::params.

+#### `secret`

+The secret used to salt the splunk password.
+Defaults to the value set in splunk::params.

-#### `create_password`
+#### `addons`

-Not yet implemented.
+Manage splunk addons, see `splunk::addons`.
+Defaults to an empty Hash.

 ## Limitations

 - Currently tested manually on Centos 7, but we will eventually add automated testing and are targeting compatibility with other platforms.
-- Tested with Puppet 4.x
+- Tested with Puppet 5.x
+- New installations of splunk up to version 7.2.X are supported, but upgrades from  7.0.X to >= 7.0.X are not fully tested
+- Enabling boot-start will fail if the unit file already exists.
+Splunk does not remove unit files during uninstallation, so you may be required to manually remove existing unit files before re installing and enabling boot-start.

 ## Development